A message from ISAC

 In the wake of the killings of George Floyd, Breonna Taylor, Ahmaud Arbery, and too many others, our communities are confronting pain, rage, uncertainty and grief.
 As students of history, as human beings, we must acknowledge the centuries of pervasive and entrenched racial injustice in this country and its very real and very deadly consequences.
 This must end.

-Even as we send this message of support and commitment to colleagues and constituents and to all people of color, particularly the black members of our community whose pain is so acute right now, we recognize that it is not our words that will ultimately drive the change that is necessary.
+Even as we send this message of support and commitment to colleagues and constituents and to all BIPOC, particularly the Black members of our community whose pain is so acute right now, we recognize that it is not our words that will ultimately drive the change that is necessary.
 It is actions.

 “The power of education extends beyond the development of skills we need for economic success.
 It can contribute to nation-building and reconciliation.” -- Nelson Mandela